 Oh, and what if you want to play a game other than Zelda?
 In that case it might not be worth getting a Switch just yet.
 Nintendo consoles have a long history of launching with few games and this is no exception.
 Breath of the Wild is really good though.
 Better than Pilotwings on 3DS and New Super Mario Bros.
 U on Wii U. It single-handily makes for the best launch line-up Nintendo has had in over a decade.

 Aside from games the system is relatively bare-bones and I love it.
 The UI is simple, clean and incredibly fast.
 The focus is on games and not online streaming services I’m not subscribed to.
-It’s refreshing to purchase a device that isn’t covered in cameras, and doesn’t bother with a sub-par internet browser or any other functionality that’s completely pointless unless you don’t own a smartphone.
+It’s refreshing to purchase a device that doesn’t bother with a sub-par internet browser or any other functionality that’s completely pointless unless you don’t own a smartphone.
 It’s been a while since Nintendo, or anyone else for that matter, has made a system where classic offline gaming is the focus.
 At the same time its flagship title is full of modern enhancements that bring one of Nintendo’s most loved series back to the forefront of videogame innovation.
 There’s also a new Mario game on the horizon, that’s exciting too.

 One final note, there’s no Virtual Console yet either.
 Good.
 Like I’d want to pay £5 for a NES rom, again.